 Education finance specialists explained to journalists back in July 2020, how schools around the country will face significant financial cuts this year.
 Tax collections will soon shrink when businesses shut or close entirely.
 According to the Education Commission of the States, a non-profit policy group, states have already announced a 15 percent cut to their entire budgets.
 Because education is the most expensive item in almost every state's budget, the announced cuts are now affecting schools.
 In the fall, a second wave of severe cuts is expected.

-Sure there are companies like ABC Fundraising, Donorbox, Snowball Fundraising & Fundraising Zone that do school fundraisers.
+Granted there are school fundraising companies like Fundraising Zone, ABC, Donorbox & Snowball.
 But why should we have force parents to buy cookie dough or popcorn?
+Particularly in the middle of a pandemic like Covid-19.

 Superintendents and principals will have to find methods to cut costs after they've made their purchases and hired their instructors for the school year, at a time when schools require more funding for masks, disinfectants, janitors, and remote learning technologies.
 “It's bad, and it has the potential to be worse,” Michael Griffith said.
 Michael is an analyst at the Education Commission of the States, and commented on this during a session of the Education Writers Association’s national seminar.